GoesToEleven/golang-web-dev/044_postgres/03_create-table/README.md

 Into this folder, you can put tables, views, indexes, sequences, data types, operators, and functions.

-Unlike olders, however, schemas can't be nested.
+Unlike folders, however, schemas can't be nested.

 Schemas provide namespacing.